Associate Professor-Fixed Term

 Phone: (517) 884-4451

-As a writing consultant, Philip has produced documents for nonprofit, governmental and business organizations, which entailed writing across multiple genres.
+As a writing consultant, Philip has written documents covering development and healthcare for nonprofit, governmental and business organizations.
 He has also worked in information technology as an Oracle programmer.

 In Search of a Model for African American Drama.
 Lanham: University Press of America, 2000.